Contributions by role

 I received a BS in Biology and Computer Science from Loyola College in Maryland and a PhD in Bioinformatics and Computational Biology from Iowa State University (ISU).
 Upon graduation, I received a ISU Research Excellence award and the university-wide Zaffrano Prize for Graduate Research.
-In August 2007, I joined the faculty of the University of Notre Dame (ND).
-My research interests include genome-focused bioinformatics, parallel computing, and arthropod genomics (VectorBase and Arthropod Genomics Consortium/i5K).
-Specifically, my group is focusing on non-model genome assembly and analysis with applications to global health and ecology.
+Starting after graduation in 2007 I spent the first ten years of my career at the University of Notre Dame, and now am an Associate Professor at the University of Tennessee (Knoxville).
+My research interests include genome-focused bioinformatics, parallel and distributed computing, and the intersection of biological applications and second and third-gen sequencing.
+Nearly all of my research has been funded by the National Institute of Health (NIH).

 Bioinformatics Computational Biology Distributed & Parallel Computing Ecology Entomology Evolutionary Studies Genetics Genomics Global Health